Euronet Worldwide (EEFT)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Euronet Worldwide’s EPS grew at a spectacular 23% compounded annual growth rate over the last five years, higher than its 11.1% annualized revenue growth.
+Euronet Worldwide’s EPS grew at an astounding 28% compounded annual growth rate over the last five years, higher than its 11.3% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

 Euronet Worldwide Trailing 12-Month EPS (Non-GAAP)